Hemmingsson/FacePause/README.md

 ## Notice

+- 🙀I don’t trust my webcam, so i have it covered and I don’t trust youtube/google so see this more as an experiment of chromes new technology, than a product you use everyday.
 - 🏴 To get the extension to work you’ll need to enable Chrome Experimental Features here: <br>
 `chrome://flags#enable-experimental-web-platform-features`